tengyulin/synth_nlrp3/README.md

-# Cryo-EM Synthethic Generation for NLRP3 Molecules.
+# Cryo-EM Synthethic Generation for NLRP3 Molecule.
 Notion notebook: https://glimmer-brie-6b7.notion.site/NLRP3-Simulation-Experiment-dbdca9c949ed45328ed2d1f312a3cf99

 ## How to use